samueldanso/samueldanso/README.md

 - Currently focused on community growth, DeFi research, and contributing to web3 ecosystems.

-- Seeking opportunities to leverage my Web3 technical skills for community management and growth.
+- Seeking opportunities to leverage my Web3 technical skills for community building and growth.

 - Reach me at: me.samueldanso@gmail.com